vpekar/forecastml/README.md

 * zmq (optional, required only for distributed processing)

+* celery (optional, required only for distributed processing)

 * [stldecompose](https://github.com/jrmontag/STLDecompose) (optional, required only for seasonal decomposition and detrending)

-* [xgboost](http://xgboost.readthedocs.io/en/latest/python/python_intro.html) (optional, required only for using XGBoost)
+* [xgboost](http://xgboost.readthedocs.io/en/latest/python/python_intro.html) (optional, required only for XGBoost)

-* [keras](https://keras.io/) (optional, required only for using LSTM)
+* [keras](https://keras.io/) (optional, required only for LSTM)

-All the packages come installed with [Anaconda](https://conda.io/docs/user-guide/install/download.html), except keras, stldecompose, and xgboost, which can be installed with conda or pip:
+All the packages come installed with [Anaconda](https://conda.io/docs/user-guide/install/download.html), except celery, keras, stldecompose, and xgboost, which can be installed with conda or pip:

 ```
+$ conda install -c conda-forge celery
+$ conda install -c conda-forge xgboost
 $ pip install stldecompose
-$ conda install -c conda-forge xgboost
 ```

 To install keras, follow these [instructions](https://keras.io/#installation).